proxmox/proxmox-backup/docs/tape-backup.rst

 Tape changers (robots) are part of a `Tape Library`_.
 You can skip this step if you are using a standalone drive.

-Linux is able to auto detect those devices, and you can get a list of available devices using:
+Linux is able to auto detect these devices, and you can get a list of available devices using:

 .. code-block:: console